Sub-exponential mixing of open systems with particle-disk interactions: Existence and Mixing

 \medbreak

 Let us estimate $\mathbb{E}_{\mathbf{z}}[T^1]$.
 The initial position and velocity of the particle uniquely determine whether the particle will collide with the disk or not.
 In case of no collision, the time of flight is $ \leq \frac{2l}{s_1}$.
-If the particle is headed for a collision with the disk, there are three possibilities for the value of the angular velocity of the disk upon collision: \begin{enumerate} \item original $\omega$; \item $s_i \sin(\varphi_i')$, if the $i^{th}$ particle that collided with the disk immediately before the first particle; and \item a random angular velocity $\tilde{\omega}$ acquired by the disk due to collision with a particle emitted randomly from $\partial \Gamma$. \end{enumerate}
+If the particle is headed for a collision with the disk, there are three possibilities for the value of the angular velocity of the disk upon collision: \begin{enumerate} \item original $\omega$; \item $s_2 \sin(\varphi_2')$, if a particle, which we label as $2^{nd}$, collided with the disk immediately before the first particle; and \item a random angular velocity $\tilde{\omega}$ acquired by the disk due to collision with a particle emitted randomly from $\partial \Gamma$. \end{enumerate}

 In the $3^{rd}$ situation, $|\tilde{\omega}|$ is drawn from the distribution $2\sqrt{\frac{\beta_j}{\pi}} e^{-\beta_j \tilde{\omega}^2}d\tilde{\omega}$.
 The expected value for the exit time after collision with the disk is bounded as follows: